Terminus-IRC/Terminus-Bot/doc/GettingStarted.md

-# @title Getting Started
+# Getting Started

-# Getting Started with Terminus-Bot
+## Getting Started with Terminus-Bot

 Terminus-Bot is designed to be simple to use, but there are some important things to keep in mind when configuring it for the first time.
 This guide